ShyanJMC/BlackOS/README.md

 * https://github.com/ShyanJMC/LinuxFromScratch-Sources

 # Usage
+0. Go to Github's releases ( https://github.com/ShyanJMC/BlackOS/releases ) and download it.
 1. Extract it with "-p" in "tar".
 Do it in a SDCARD in FAT32 and make it booteable in your partitions tool (fsck, gparted, etc).
 2. To boot the Linux system;
 > bootm /path/to/zImage